 How to deal with debt

-Find out how to manage debt quickly to help you control your money.
+Find out how to manage debt quickly to help control your money.

 If there’s not enough money in your budget to pay your debts, make a plan to keep things in control.

-Work out what you owe and sort your debts by:
+Work out what you owe and sort your debts in order of importance by identifying:

 - who you owe money to